 Only one special ingredient in this bibimbap recipe

-The only speciality ingredient I’ve used in this recipe is gochujang, which is a Korean fermented chili pasta.
-I bought it in an asian supermarket in Copenhagen, so you may find one in your local one.
+The only specialty ingredient I’ve used in this recipe is gochujang, which is a Korean fermented chili paste.
+I bought it in an Asian supermarket in Copenhagen, so you may find one in your local one.
 If not I left an amazon link above.

-If you can’t get it, you can substitute with sriracha or thai chili sauce.
+If you can’t get it, you can substitute it with sriracha.
 While it’s not authentic, it still tastes great.
-If you use the thai type, omit the sugar in the bibimbap sauce, as it’s already pretty sweet.

 No more babble.
 Here is my version of a Korean classic.
 I hope you will try my bibimbap recipe and that you enjoy it as much as we do here at home.

 Please share on social media

 This is my recipe for bibimbap.
 I hope you want to try it.
 If you make this recipe and post it on Instagram, please tag me as @foodgeek.dk so I can see it.
 That would make me very happy.

 Bibimbap – Korean fried rice